shwetja/Dashboard_Purchase_Shipping_Analysis/README.md

 •	Run promotions for low-selling products.

 # 7. Average Rating by State
-# Chart: Filled Map
-Map Used:
-Data is geographical.
+      Filled Map Used: Data is geographical.
-# It allows management to:
+      It allows management to:
       •	Identify high-rating regions.
       •	Compare customer satisfaction across states.

 # Insights
 •	Some states have higher customer satisfaction.